Federal Motor Carrier Safety Regulations and Violations

 If one or more violations of the regulations are proven, then somebody injured in an accident can use that to show that the defendant was negligent.
 Numerous violations of the regulations, or even just one really egregious violation, can result in the value of the case going up.
 This is because insurance companies know that juries commonly award more money when a defendant, especially a corporate defendant, has acted irresponsibly.
 Violations of the regulations may also entitle an injury plaintiff to punitive damages or attorney’s fees and expenses.
 Every case is different, but generally speaking, an experienced attorney will want to show as many violations of the regulations as possible.
 The violations increase the chances of success on the injury claim and increase the value.

-The Champion Firm has handled numerous cases involving the Federal Motor Carrier Safety Regulations.
+The Champion Firm, Personal Injury Attorneys, P.C. has handled numerous cases involving the Federal Motor Carrier Safety Regulations.
 We know how to determine which regulations apply, how to gather the evidence, and how to prove the violations.
 If you have questions about an accident involving a commercial motor vehicle, such as a tractor-trailer or a bus, call us today to schedule a free consultation and have one of our experienced Atlanta personal injury attorneys review your case.